rfigueroa/docs/content/administration/worker/reference/_index.md

 The variable can be provided as a `string`.

+### VELA_RUNTIME_PODS_TEMPLATE_NAME

+This configuration variable is used by the [runtime component](/docs/administration/worker/reference/runtime/) for the worker.

+Examples using this configuration variable are provided in the [kubernetes runtime documentation](/docs/administration/worker/kubernetes/).

+This variable sets a `PipelinePodsTemplate` name (for Kubernetes only) to use for runtime workloads.
+The named template must be in the `VELA_RUNTIME_NAMESPACE`.

+The variable can be provided as a `string`.

+### VELA_RUNTIME_PODS_TEMPLATE_FILE

+This configuration variable is used by the [runtime component](/docs/administration/worker/reference/runtime/) for the worker.

+This variable sets the path to a `PipelinePodsTemplate` YAML file (for Kubernetes only) to use for runtime workloads.
+This file is only used if `VELA_RUNTIME_PODS_TEMPLATE_NAME` is empty.

+An example file is provided in the [kubernetes runtime documentation](/docs/administration/worker/kubernetes/).

+This is useful for Kubernetes clusters that do not allow loading CRDs.
+It is also used for testing Vela.

+The variable can be provided as a `string`.

 ### VELA_RUNTIME_PRIVILEGED_IMAGES

 This configuration variable is used by the [runtime component](/docs/administration/worker/reference/runtime/) for the worker.